node-migrator-bot/thimble/client/documentation/plugins/layout.md

       name : "Matt",
       layout : "/layout.html"
     });

+The layout plugin is added automatically when you specify the `layout` property.

-> Note: Currently, thimble squelches express's layout functionality, so layouts work with other bundles.
+> **Note:** Currently, thimble squelches express's layout functionality, so layouts work with other bundles.
 Additionally, you will need to set layouts in `res.render` each time because there is not yet support for adding one default layout.